 A 60 second intro to Telstra Prepaid

-- It’s also about the chespest and most effective way you can get on the Telstra network.
+- Telstra prepaid is also about the chespest and most effective way you can get on the Telstra network.

-- Additionally, in 2016, Telstra added entertainment (streamed voice and video) and some other value add services to their prepaid range.
+- Telstra offer some unique entertainment options (streamed voice and video) and some other value add services to their prepaid range.

 - Telstra prepaid will be right for you if you like those entertainment options.

 - For most, however, we think there are better prepaid plan / prepaid SIM offers out there beyond Testra.

 - To be sure you’re getting the best value for data, make sure you compare first with their SIM Only plans